-For President-James E. Black.
 For Vice-President-J. P. Southern.

 Secretary-A. H. Waring.

-Executive Committee-J. B. Palmer, R. D. Seno, R. C. Shiver, J. C. Seegers, R. O'Neale, Jr., LeRoy F. Youmans.
-The newly elected officers were then installed.
-R. C. SHIVER, Secretary.
+Executive Committee-J. B. Palmer,

+R. D. Senn, R. C. Shiver, J. C. Seegers,

+R. O'Neale, Jr., LieRoy F. Youmans.

+The newly elected officers were then

+installed.
+R. O. SHIVER, Secretary.
+For Vice-President-J. P. Southern.

-Mr. James.
-Black, the newly-elected President, was conducted to the Chair, and, upon taking his seat, addressed the operation.
+Mr. James Black, the newly-elected President, was conducted to the Chair, and, upon taking his seat, addressed the Trustees in a few well-timed remarks, and arged upon them their hearty cooperation.
 He predicted great success to the Columbia branch.

-The following resolution was offered by Col. John B. Moore, of Sumter, and unanimously adopted:

-Resolved, That the Executive Committee be instructed to prepare and issue an address to the citizens of South Carolina, setting forth the claims of the Southern Life Insurance Company to their patronage and support.
+The following resolution was offered unanimously adopted: Resolved, That the Executive Commitforth the Southern Life Insurance Company to their patronage and support.